jamonholmgren/bluebun/docs/usage-guide.md

 # Usage Guide

-This lays out how to use Bluebun in your CLI at a high level.
-It assumes you've already [spun up a Bluebun CLI project](./introduction.md) using our CLI.
+This is a fairly comprehensive guide on how I use Bluebun to build CLIs.
+It doesn't cover _everything_ that Bluebun does, but after reading through this you should have a pretty solid understanding of how to use Bluebun.

-## Your CLI's binary
+Make sure you've done the [Getting Started](./getting-started.md) guide first, as that covers installation and spinning up the CLI we are about to build.

-For the rest of this document, we'll assume your CLI is called `pizza`.
-Just replace "pizza" with whatever name you chose when you made your CLI.
+For the purposes of this guide, we'll be building a CLI called `pizza`.

-So, when you run `bunx pizza`, the file that is run is `pizza` in the root of your project.
-(This is specified in the package.json file, under the `bin` key.)
+## Binary

-This is very simple -- it just calls the `run()` function that is exported from `bluebun`, and passes in a few standard arguments:
+There's a file in the root of your new project, called `pizza`.
+It should look like this:

 ```js
 #!/usr/bin/env bun